 The Bank may also, from time to time, make private equity investments directly in other banks or financial services companies.
-During the fourth quarter of 2019, the Bank made a \$1.5 million investment, through a single purpose subsidiary, in the common stock of Founders Bank, a de novo bank in organization in Washington D.C.
-This investment will represent, at a minimum, 5.0% of the outstanding common stock of Founders Bank.
-This commitment was contingent on the successful completion of the organization process, including obtaining all applicable regulatory approvals from the Federal Deposit Insurance Corporation and the District of Columbia Department of Insurance, Securities and Banking.
+During the fourth quarter of 2019, the Bank made a \$1.5 million investment in the common stock of Founders Bank, a de novo bank organization in Washington, D.C.
+Founders Bank received all required regulatory approvals and opened in April 2020.
+During the first quarter of 2020, the Bank received back \$470,000 of this investment, which resulted in a proportional decrease in the number of shares purchased.
+The Bank remained the largest shareholder after this transaction.
 This investment represents a non-marketable equity security and is included in other assets on the Consolidated Balance Sheets.

 CRA Investments.
-The Bank also makes investments to satisfy its obligations under the Community Reinvestment Act ("CRA").
-At December 31, 2019, the Bank had three such investments:
+The Bank also makes investments to satisfy its obligations under the CRA.
+At December 31, 2020, the Bank had three such investments:

-- The Bank's equity securities included a \$7.9 million investment in the CRA Fund, a mutual fund which invests in fixed-income securities which qualify under the CRA investment test.
-This has been a long-standing investment for the Bank. - The Bank held a \$1.0 million long-term subordinated debt investment in the BlueHub Community Loan Fund (formerly Boston Community Loan Fund).
+- The Bank's equity securities included a \$9.6 million investment in the CRA Fund, a mutual fund which invests in fixed-income securities which qualify under the CRA investment test.
+This has been a long-standing investment for the Bank - The Bank held a \$1.0 million long-term subordinated debt investment in the BlueHub Community Loan Fund (formerly Boston Community Loan Fund).
 This has been a long-standing investment for the Bank and is accounted for in other assets, included in the Consolidated Balance Sheets. - The Bank has a commitment to make a \$1.0 million investment in the Washington Housing Initiative Impact Pool LLC, an investment vehicle that provides low cost loans to acquire and develop affordable workforce housing in Washington D.C.
-As of December 31, 2019, none of this commitment had been called by the Investment Manager.
+As of December 31, 2020, \$135,000 of this commitment had been called by the Investment Manager.
+This investment is accounted for in other assets, included in the Consolidated Balance Sheets.

 Federal Home Loan Bank Stock.
-The Bank holds FHLB stock which, at December 31, 2019, totaled \$24.9 million.
+The Bank holds FHLB stock which, at December 31, 2020, totaled \$19.3 million.
 As a member of the FHLB, the Bank is required to maintain an investment in FHLB stock that approximates 5% of FHLB advances.

 Bank-Owned Life Insurance.
 The Bank has an investment in bank-owned life insurance ("BOLI") which insures the life of a current Bank officer.
-At December 31, 2019, the policies had a cash surrender value of \$12.7 million.
+At December 31, 2020, the policies had a cash surrender value of \$12.7 million.